waimea-msmalley/300DTD-Assesment/docs/Design.md

 I'll make the navigation easy to see, read, and use icons that are familiar and are very self-explanatory.

 I'll use things like:
-- A house icon to go back to the home page
+- Text that is easy to read for navigation.
 - Have all the navigation on the top of the screen, or in a dropdown menu.

 ### Aesthetic and Minimalist Design